 What’s the difference between resistance bands and grip hip bands?
 Although some people may rely on resistance bands for their upper and lower body workouts, a grip hip band offers more grip and comfort than traditional resistance bands.
-The hip circle bands are often thicker, more supportive, and specifically designed for hip and glute engagement.
+These hip circle bands are often thicker, more supportive, and specifically designed for hip and glute engagement.

 Hip bands offer more support and resistance to help shape legs, hips, glutes, ankles, and calves when used properly.
 Best of all, hip bands serve another purpose which is to strengthen and rehabilitate the lower body.

 You may be wondering about hip band uses.
 The great thing about exercise hip bands is that they aren’t just for the lower body.
 Because hip bands target smaller muscle groups better than free weights, they can sometimes be used to perform push and pull movements (such as shoulder presses or chest presses).

 Hip bands can also help with mobility issues when they’re used correctly.
 Studies have shown that hip abduction exercises (which can be performed with hip bands), in both therapy and weightlifting settings, have been shown to strengthen needed muscles for stabilization and injury prevention (1).

+How?
 Hip bands help build muscle by breaking apart muscle fibers in the hips, glutes, and legs.
 The purpose is to rebuild the muscle fibers and increase strength in those muscle groups.

-Matches Your Fitness Level
+1) Matches Your Fitness Level

 No matter if you’re just starting with a fitness program or have been an avid athlete, hip bands are easy to use and can fit into any custom workout.
 In addition to that, hip bands are pretty affordable, with some being under $20.

-Gives Added Functionality
+2) Gives Added Functionality

 You may remember from above, but hip bands provide variety and functionality because they can be used for upper body move, especially warm-ups.
 Use hip bands to test your muscles in new ways so you can get more strength and definition.

-High Durability and Efficiency
+3) High Durability and Efficiency

 Hip bands are proven to be effective in shaping glutes and legs and are made to last for a long time.
 The material and makeup of hip bands make them lightweight, so they can travel with you and take up a minimal amount of space.

 To get started with implementing hip bands, there are a few important things to consider.
 The most crucial aspect to look for is quality.
 This is a piece of equipment that will be used frequently and should last you a long time.

 Resistance hip bands can come in several sizes and resistance levels.
 When looking to invest in one for your gym bag, pick the right size and resistance that will match your ability.
 Typically, hip band sizes range from 13-inches to just over 16-inches and correspond to your bodyweight.

 The resistance hip band can be used for many different exercises such as squat variations, step-ups, thrusts, side steps, focused contractions, lunges, and other glute workouts.

-Squats (Quarter Move)
+1) Squats (Quarter Move)

 This squat variation is made to engage your hip-abductor and help with knee position and stability.
 The muscles being worked include your glutes, quads, hamstrings.
 Here’s how to perform the move: